 The System Design Round

 Data engineering system design appears in 41% of L4+ loops, and is the single most common reason senior candidates get downleveled to L4 instead of getting their L5 offer.
 The round is a 60 minute architectural conversation, not a coding exercise.
-The interviewer is grading whether you have actually built and operated systems at the scale they care about.
+The interviewer is assessing whether you have actually built and operated systems at the scale they care about.
 This page is one of eight rounds in the complete data engineer interview preparation framework.

 What the System Design Round Actually Tests